microsoft/playwright/docs/src/api/class-clock.md

 # class: Clock
 * since: v1.45

+Accurately simulating time-dependent behavior is essential for verifying the correctness of applications.
+Learn more about [clock emulation](../clock.md).

-Playwright uses [@sinonjs/fake-timers](https://github.com/sinonjs/fake-timers) for clock emulation.
-Clock is installed for the entire [BrowserContext], so the time in all the pages and iframes is controlled by the same clock.
+Note that clock is installed for the entire [BrowserContext], so the time in all the pages and iframes is controlled by the same clock.

 ## async method: Clock.install
 * since: v1.45